ZiadChoukri142/Dusk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-My first attempt of making a fully functional e-commerce website with the skills I developed over 6 months :)
+My first attempt of making a fully functional e-commerce website with the skills I developed over 6 months.

 ### Built With